 No membership fees or dues

 Kim Novak created SHALE out of her passion for working with families with children with disabilities.
 She holds an undergraduate degree in Special Education as a Certified Learning Behavior Specialist (LBS) from Illinois State University and a Master of Education Degree from Benedictine University.
 Kim has worked in Special Education for more than 35 years.
 Her experiences include working with children and adults challenged with a wide range of disabilities from mild learning disabilities to intellectual disabilities.
 In addition, Kim has worked with children and adults experiencing social, emotional, language, and physical challenges.
+Throughout her entire career, Kim has also worked closely with children with Autism and their families.
 During her career, Kim has worked as a teacher, consultant, and advocate for families with children with disabilities.
 Throughout her career of working in the field of special education, she has always worked closely with parents of children and adults with disabilities, drawing from her personal experience of living with a sister with multiple disabilities and growing up with an aunt with Down Syndrome.
 The genesis of SHALE grew out of Kim's experience attending support groups as a result of her child's struggle with addiction.
 While attending a Special Education conference and listening to the keynote speaker talk about the challenges of raising a child with significant emotional challenges, Kim realized that she had a support system for her emotional health and well-being that was not available to parents of children with disabilities.
-Kim's mission for SHALE is to provide support to families of children with disabilities through monthly meetings that address topics in the SHALE Book/Meeting Manual.
+Kim's mission for SHALE is to provide support to families of children with disabilities through meetings that address topics in the SHALE Book/Meeting Manual.

 Meetings adhere to the following model: